soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 ## **An Updated Gradient Descent**

 One of the main issues facing  Neural networks is destructive interference.
 The addition of new training data leads to the forgetting of what was already learned.
-We need a new type of gradient descent which would represent the underlying geometry of a parametre space and is adjusted dimensionally by utilizing the [Fisher information matrix](https://en.wikipedia.org/wiki/Fisher_information#Matrix_form) , which is exactly what we were looking for when it is time to represent/learn atypical gaussian distributions [[15]](https://www.youtube.com/watch?v=QmM6_qBHuvM&t=5s).
+We need a new type of gradient descent which would represent the underlying geometry of a parametre space and is adjusted dimensionally(i.e, rescaling prior distribution) by utilizing the [Fisher information matrix](https://en.wikipedia.org/wiki/Fisher_information#Matrix_form) , which is exactly what we were looking for when it is time to represent/learn atypical gaussian distributions [[15]](https://www.youtube.com/watch?v=QmM6_qBHuvM&t=5s).

 We can use it to represent a curvature of information on a riemannian manifold, and thus reduce the dimensionality issue and also provide an efficent optimizer to solve for computational overhead.